zsoltkovacs/p2pp/README.md

 The default value is 0 - meaning the feature is not enabled.

 In order to yse this feature, make sure yo have the After Layer Change G-Code inserted as specified above!!!

+Purge Tower Delta requires the after layer change GCode to be configured as described above

   ```
    ;P2PP PURGETOWERDELTA=10